The Magnificent Rocky Mountain Region

 • mountain lakes

-• Considering all of the landforms you just learned about, how might these natural creations affect the weather in the Rocky Mountains?
+• Considering all these landforms, how might these natural creations affect the weather in the Rocky Mountains?

 • How might the weather influence the people living in the mountains?